-Closing Costs is one of the things that is often over looked when buying a home.
-Most consumers focus only on the required down payment however closing costs come at the end when you are at the lawyers office.
-Lenders require you to verify anywhere between 0.5% – 1.5% of the purchase price for closing costs to pay for the following:
+Closing Costs are one of the things that are overlooked when buying a home.
+People focus only on the required down payment however closing costs come when you are at the lawyer’s office.
+Lenders require anywhere between 0.5% – 1.5% of the purchase price for closing costs to pay for the following:

 1. Real Estate Lawyer

-Whether you are buying, selling or refinancing a home, your lawyer’s overall responsibility is to make sure your paperwork is filed, your rights are protected and your transaction goes through.
+Whether you are buying, selling, or refinancing a home, there are lawyers involved.
+Your lawyer’s overall responsibility is to make sure your paperwork is filed, your rights are protected and your transaction goes through.

 If you are selling a home, your lawyer will do another title search on your home to make sure there are no defects.
-Your lawyer will also draft the deed of the home for the buyer, calculate any closing costs you have to pay and draft a Statement of Adjustments for you.
-On closing day, they’ll facilitate the financial transaction and hand you a cheque for what’s leftover, after paying off anything you owed on your mortgage, your real estate agent’s fees, legal fees, etc.
+They will draft the deed of the home for the buyer, calculate any closing costs, and provide a Statement of Adjustments.
+On closing day, they’ll facilitate the financial transaction.
+You will get a cheque for what’s leftover, after paying off your mortgage, real estate agent’s fees, and legal fees, etc.

-If you are refinancing, your lawyer will conduct yet another title search, to ensure it’s clear of defects; this protects both you and your lender.
-After that, your lawyer will register the new mortgage amount and facilitate the rest of the financial transaction.
-When you refinance, your lawyer drafts up a Trust Ledger Statement instead of a Statement of Adjustments; it’s essentially the same financial document, but your transaction is only with the bank – not another buyer or seller.
+If you are refinancing, your lawyer will conduct a title search, to ensure it’s clear of defects; this protects both you and your lender.
+After that, They will register the new mortgage amount and facilitate the rest of the financial transaction.
+When you refinance, your lawyer drafts up a Trust Ledger Statement instead of a Statement of Adjustments.
+It’s essentially the same financial document, but your transaction is only with the bank – not another buyer or seller.

 2. Interest Adjustment

 The interest adjustment date (IAD) is simply the date your interest adjustment payment is due.
 It’s set by your lender and is almost always the day before your first mortgage payment is scheduled to come out.